adp-multi/adp-multi.github.io/pages/syntax.md

 	K = knot1 << P K >> \ (p1,p2) (k1,k2) -> (k1 p1, p2 k2)
 	  | knot2 << P

-Of course rewriting functions should also be assignable to separate identifiers to allow reuse:
+Of course, rewriting functions should also be assignable to separate identifiers to allow reuse:

 	rewriteKnot1 (p1,p2) (k1,k2) = (k1 p1, p2 k2)
 	K = knot1 << P K >> rewriteKnot1
 	  | knot2 << P

-## This is how it actually is (at the moment)
+## This is how it actually looks (at the moment)

 	s = tabulated1 $
 		nil  <<< empty >>>| id |||